SLIDESHOW: Extra Extra! A History of Daily Planet Headlines!

 1950: From “Atom Man vs. Superman.”
 Two exclamation points seems excessive, Perry.

-2011: Hardly see why this is a headline.
-Although it's nice to see in this day and age when many media sources tend to prevaricate about the misdeeds of the rich and powerful.
+2011: Hardly seems worthy of a headline this size.
+At the same time, in this day and age when mainstream media tends to prevaricate about the misdeeds of the rich and powerful, it's nice to see.

 2006: This one, from “Superman Returns,” also worked in the trailers and TV spots.
 It announced the movie.